 Quantifind’s mission is to empower people to make better decisions that combine human intuition with the voice of intelligent data.
-Our on-demand insights platform, Signum, uses explanatory analytics to help marketers explore, understand, and change their impact on revenue.
+Our on-demand insights platform uses explanatory analytics to help financial crimes analysts reduce false positive alerts and help marketers explore, understand, and change their impact on revenue.
 Quantifind’s clients are some of the world’s most recognized brands, spanning industries such as automotive, consumer packaged goods, entertainment, financial services, pharmaceutical, retail, and telecom.
 Founded by two PhD’s in atomic physics, the company has offices in Silicon Valley, New York, and DC.

 Our executives have decades of experience delivering world-class data, software, and client solutions to the marketplace.